I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ni-ntddstor-ioctl_storage_read_capacity.md

 <text></text>

 ### Status Block
-I/O Status block
 The <b>Status</b> field can be set to STATUS_SUCCESS, or possibly to STATUS_INVALID_DEVICE_REQUEST, STATUS_BUFFER_TOO_SMALL, STATUS_BUFFER_OVERFLOW, or some other error status.

 ## Remarks
 A <b>IOCTL_STORAGE_READ_CAPACITY</b> request returns the disk capacity information retrieved during disk initialization.
 The capacity information is obtained by the system with the SCSI READ CAPACITY command.

 ## Requirements
 | &nbsp; | &nbsp; |